Booker Prize

-A five-person panel constituted by authors, librarians, literary agents, publishers, and booksellers is appointed by the Booker Prize Foundation each year to choose the winning book.
+A five-person panel consisting of authors, publishers and journalists, as well as politicians, actors, artists and musicians, is appointed by the Booker Prize Foundation each year to choose the winning book.
+Gaby Wood has been the chief executive of the Booker Prize Foundation since 2015.

-A high-profile literary award in British culture, the Booker Prize is greeted with anticipation and fanfare.
+A high-profile literary award in British culture, the Booker Prize is greeted with anticipation and fanfare around the world.
 Literary critics have noted that it is a mark of distinction for authors to be selected for inclusion in the shortlist or to be nominated for the "longlist".

-A sister prize, the International Booker Prize, is awarded for a book translated into English and published in the United Kingdom or Ireland.
-The £50,000 prize money is split evenly between the author and translator of the winning novel.
+A sister prize, the International Booker Prize, is awarded for a work of fiction translated into English and published in the United Kingdom or Ireland.
+Unlike the Booker Prize, short story collections are eligible for the International Booker Prize.
+The £50,000 prize money is split evenly between the author and translator of the winning book.
+A third award, the Children's Booker Prize, was launched in 2025, with the inaugural winner to be announced in 2027.

 History and administration

-The prize was established as the Booker Prize for Fiction after the company Booker, McConnell Ltd began sponsoring the event in 1969; it became commonly known as the "Booker Prize" or the "Booker".
+The prize was established as the "Booker Prize for Fiction" after the company Booker, McConnell Ltd began sponsoring the event in 1969 with the first award ceremony being held on Aprill 22 at Drapers' Hall on Throgmorton Street in the City of London; it became commonly known as the "Booker Prize" or the "Booker".
+Jock Campbell, Charles Tyrrell and Tom Maschler were instrumental in establishing the prize.

 When administration of the prize was transferred to the Booker Prize Foundation in 2002, the title sponsor became the investment company Man Group, which opted to retain "Booker" as part of the official title of the prize.
 The foundation is an independent registered charity funded by the entire profits of Booker Prize Trading Ltd, of which it is the sole shareholder.
 The prize money awarded with the Booker Prize was originally £5,000.
 It doubled in 1978 to £10,000 and was subsequently raised to £50,000 in 2002 under the sponsorship of the Man Group, making it one of the world's richest literary prizes.
 Each of the shortlisted authors receives £2,500 and a specially bound edition of their book.

-The original Booker Prize trophy was designed by the artist Jan Pieńkowski.
+The original Booker Prize trophy was designed by the artist Jan Pieńkowski and the design was revived for the 2023 prize.